-In the second category, we use mandal-level data from the 2011 census of India, the most recent round of India's decennial census of all its residents Most of these characteristics (e.g. demographics, literacy, levels of irrigation) are slow to change, and so 2011 levels should provide a reasonably good approximation of levels at the time of Rythu Bandhu.
+In the second category, we use mandal-level data from the 2011 census of India, the most recent round of India's decennial census of all its residents (Government of India, 2011).
+Most of these characteristics (e.g. demographics, literacy, levels of irrigation) are slow to change, and so 2011 levels should provide a reasonably good approximation of levels at the time of Rythu Bandhu.